i-ambale/Transform-Columns-Using-SQL-Numeric-Functions/README.md

 ```
 Basic knowledge of SQL and Python is required.
 Dataset Description
-The Access_to_Basic_Services table contains numerical data related to access to basic services (e.g., water, electricity, sanitation) across different regions or countries.
+The Access_to_Basic_Services table contains numerical data on access to basic services (e.g., water, electricity, sanitation) across different regions or countries.
 The exact structure of the table may include columns such as:

 country_name
 year